Skip to main content

 This act of pushing away from the more constrained environment of childhood—including from the mother who has nurtured and supported him so ardently—can be a hard pill for a mom to swallow.
 But it’s important not to take it personally.

 While this evolution is as normal as potty training, it can mean big changes in the mother-son relationship.
-According to experts, the best solution is not to resist the change but let it happen—and find new ways to love and support your son within this new framework.
-As loath as he might be to admit it, teenage boys still need their moms as much as ever, just in a different way.
+According to experts, the best solution is not to resist the change but to let it happen — and find new ways to love and support your son within this new framework.
+As much as he may not want to admit it, teenage boys still need their moms as much as ever, just in a different way.

 Looking for ways to rekindle or reconnect with a son who seems to be growing apart from you?
 The first step is reminding yourself that your son still needs you.
 Here are a few tips and tactics that experts suggest a son still wants to hear from his mother.
 Knowing when to let go and when to pull him close will help lay a foundation for better cooperation and communication in the future.